rockstardotb/django-python-workshop/README.md

       depends_on:
         - postgres

-The 'build: .' tells docker-compose that the Dockerfile, which has all of the commands for dependency installations, is located.
+The 'build: .' tells docker-compose where the Dockerfile, which has all of the commands for dependency installations, is located.

 The 'command: "gunicorn app.wsgi:application --bind 0.0.0.0:8000"' tells docker-compose to run the 'gunicorn' command when the container is run.